-- Landing domain.
-You will definitly need it for classic product or info-product network.
-Required for networks working whth their own ladnings (guaranteed - product and info-product, the rest - not always).
+- Site storage domain.
+You will definitly need it for the networks working whth their own ladnings (guaranteed - product and info-product, the rest - not always).
 It should be named like "shop" - for example: tvshops, bestshop, buyonline etc. Prices and advices - same as main domain.

 What can be useful